rudrab/vimf90/Readme.md

 ## Linting
 Basic linting is enabled.
 So, when a operator is typed preceded by a space, e.g. `A =B`&#9014;, a space is automatically inserted, yielding `A = B`&#9014;.
+This basically enables `pep8`'s whitespace rule in fortran.
-You can configure linting behaviour using
+You can enable/disable linting behaviour using
 ```vim
 let g:VimF90Linter =0/1/-1
 ```
 where
  *  `0`: linting as you write.
 But this will check every keystroke.
 Use cautiously.
+Mostly for testing purpose.
  *  `1`: Default.
 Lint only when you save a buffer
  * `-1`: Disable Linting.